 Symlinks in Windows

-Nanobox launches your app in a virtualized Linux environment and into which it mounts your local codebase.
+Nanobox launches your app and mounts your local codebase in a virtualized Linux environment.
 Creating symlinks in a codebase that mounted into a Linux environment, but actually resides in a Windows host filesystem can be tricky.

 Windows and Linux/Unix have completely separate implementations for creating symlinks.
 Symlinks created in a Linux environment will not be honored by Windows and vice versa.